francois/omoikane/README.md

 # Omoikane

 [Omoikane is the God of Knowledge in the Shinto religion](https://en.wikipedia.org/wiki/Omoikane_(Shinto)).
-The Omoikane application is simple Sinatra application designed to run queries against a specific server.
-All data is browseable online, and results can be easily exported as CSV.
+The Omoikane application is a simple Sinatra application designed to run queries against a specific server.
+All query results are browseable online, and results can be easily exported as CSV.
+There exists the concept of a project, where a project is represented as a series of queries, which can be run multiple times as each query can be parameterized.

 # Installation

-Clone the directory somewhere.
+Clone the directory somewhere, edit the Gemfile and add your preferred database library or libraries:

+* `gem "pg"`
+* `gem "sqlite"`
+* `gem "mysql"`

+Once you've added one or more libraries, you must bundle, to calculate the correct dependencies:

+    $ bundle install

-# Configuration
+## Configuration

+Create a `.env` file in the project's root directory, with the correct values for your environment:

 * `SESSION_SECRET`: Run `dd if=/dev/random of=- bs=1024 count=1 | sha256sum` and use the results as your secret;
 * `JOBSDIR`: Create a directory in which Omoikane can store all it's application files;
-* `PSQL_PATH`: Set to your local `psql` installation, usually `/usr/bin/psql`;
 * `RUBYOPT`: Set to `-Ilib`.
+* `OMOIKANE_DATABASE_URL`: The [Sequel](http://sequel.jeremyevans.net/) URL of a database where Omoikane will store it's state.
+* `OMOIKANE_TARGET_URL`: The [Sequel](http://sequel.jeremyevans.net/) URL of the database you want to query over Omoikane.

-# Notifications
+### Notifications

 If you wish to provide push notifications for your users, open a free account at [Pusher](https://pusher.com/).
 With your credentials, create two new environment variables, with the values Pusher will provide you: